 stuffed hands his pockets. don’t—there’s no—it’s fucking complicated, okay?”

 “Then un-complicate it!”

 An cuff closed around Sal’s arm, only wasn’t a cuff all, Grace’s There was blood on the woman’s face, but no open wounds Sal cuts which, dammit, could be scabbing over already.
-Grace’s eyes pinned the pavement. were stars around which the world wheeled.
+Grace’s eyes pinned to the pavement. were stars around which the world wheeled.